IronMan1405/Robotic-Arm/README.md

 - [ ] **Version 3:** Voice commands (Google Assistant / Offline STT)
 - [ ] **Version 4:** Computer vision with YOLOv5 / MobileNet SSD
 - [ ] **Version 5:** Autonomous mode + JARVIS-style integration

 ---

+## 🤝 Contributing

+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you’d like to change.

+---